-Bedale High School support staff and classroom will be informed by information distributed by the SENDCo and the pupils' IPM to help address your child's needs within lessons and unstructured times.
+Bedale High School support staff and classroom teachers will be informed by information distributed by the SENDCo and the pupils' IPM to help address your child's needs within lessons and unstructured times.
 The Individual Provision MAP (IPM) and supporting documentation will outline many of these strategies.
+Specialist teachers and other professionals' advice is also considered too.
 Some children with a high level of need may also need an Education, Health and Care Plan or a health care plan, which may include a risk assessment.
+Adaptations made to the curriculum and the learning environment of children with SEND are put into place based on the available resources and advice that school has access to.